 Note: The evaluative terms in this chart are descriptive and judgmental and are not presented as standard terms.
 The author's evaluations are explained in the preceding text.

 The U.S. Patent and Trademark Office eliminated the category of weeders in their classification system years ago.
 But that didn't discourage many creative inventors from coming up with new weeder gadgets and occasionally acquiring patents, such as the Weed Twister (Patent No. 5,441,118), to the benefit of the increasing number of gardening enthusiasts and farmers.
 (To view images of patents on the USPTO website, the Netscape Navigator browser may be necessary.)
 With the advent of alternative hand weeders in agriculture, there may be a renewed interest in developing new products of this type.
 The laser weeder or the robo weeder may not be that far off in the future.
 Preliminary designs may already be on the drawing boards.
-Ergonica may also develop the motorized version of the Weed Twister as was claimed in the original Weed Twister patent, if the demand for such a tool becomes evident.
+Ergonica has already developed the motorized drill-powered version of the Weed Twister as was claimed in the original Weed Twister patent.

 For a more objective scientific analysis, the UC Cooperative Extension will continue to play a very important role in coordinating these studies and recording their results.
 Growers have stated that costs of hand weeding can extend to as much as $1,500 an acre.
 Scientific studies and a cost-benefit analysis are needed to show whether mechanical hand weeding aided by some of the tools identified in this article and other alternatives can significantly lower these costs.
 Any significant reduction could result in savings of perhaps millions of dollars to agribusiness in this state.
 Interested parties should contact the UC Cooperative Extension representatives in your area.
 To find out about upcoming hearings on the emergency regulations visit the Cal OSHSB (Occupational Safety and Health Standards Board) website.
 You may also contact Ray Cruz, the inventor of the Weed Twister and author of this paper, at ray.cruz[AT]ergonica.com, for more information about upcoming tests involving the Weed Twister.